 Indigenous peoples and communities

-The Canadian Constitution recognizes three groups of Aboriginal peoples: Indians (more commonly referred to as First Nations), Inuit and Métis.
-These are three distinct peoples with unique histories, languages, cultural practices and spiritual beliefs.
+The Canadian Constitution recognizes 3 groups of Aboriginal peoples: Indians (more commonly referred to as First Nations), Inuit and Métis.
+These are 3 distinct peoples with unique histories, languages, cultural practices and spiritual beliefs.

 More than 1.67 million people in Canada identify themselves as an Aboriginal person, according to the 2016 Census.
 Aboriginal peoples are: